denkhaus/WPG/README.markdown

-A fork of WPG
-*		Added Localization support
+*	Added Localization support!
+DisplayAttribute and custom attributes are updated to support a resource file type.
-**			DisplayAttribute support
-**			Custom attributes are updated

 Note!
-It's retargeted for .NET 4.0 (DisplayAttribute is new w/ 4.0) whereas the original is written for .NET 3.5
+This fork is retargeted for .NET 4.0 (DisplayAttribute is new w/ 4.0) whereas the original is written for .NET 3.5